Skip to Content

 10. Add Baking Soda to the Mix

 First, create a one to one mixture of dishwashing liquid or clarifying shampoo to baking soda.
-Make sure that you mix well so there are no clumps.
-As before, soak your hair in hot water and then massage the mixture into your hair until you have a thick lather.
+Mix well so there are no clumps.
+As before, soak your hair in warm water, then massage the mixture into your hair until you have a thick lather.
 Let it remain in your hair for ten minutes before rinsing.
+Condition well after.

 FAQs